severalnines/docs/user-guide/mysql/manage.rst

 Create MaxScale Instance
 '''''''''''''''''''''''''

-* **MariaDb Repository URL**
-	- MariaDB introduced individual links to the repository where MaxScale is stored.
-To get your link, you should log into the `MariaDB Enterprise Portal <https://mariadb.com/my_portal/download>`_ and generate one for yourself.
-Once you have it, you can paste it in the MariaDB Repository URL box.
+Use this wizard to install MaxScale as MySQL load balancer.

 * **MaxScale Address**
 	- IP address of the node where MaxScale will be installed.
-ClusterControl has to be able to perform passwordless SSH to this host.
+ClusterControl must be able to perform passwordless SSH to this host.

 * **MaxScale Admin Username**
 	- MaxScale admin username.
 Default is 'admin'.